richmahn/en_tn/psa/front/intro.md

 When people honor someone, they think well of him and may even admire him.
 On the other hand, if people shame someone, that person loses honor and is disgraced.

-Psalmists often express a great desire that Yahweh would be honored by the Israelites and also by the rest of the world.
+Psalmists often expressed a great desire that Yahweh would be honored by the Israelites and also by the rest of the world.

-Also, psalmists often express fear that they will be shamed by their enemies.
-When they feel this way, the psalmists speak of their trust that Yahweh will not allow this to happen.
+Also, psalmists often expressed fear that they would be shamed by their enemies.
+When they felt this way, the psalmists wrote of their trust that Yahweh would not allow this to happen.

 ## Part 3: Important Translation Issues ##